The Mathematical Basics and the Results of the Theory of physical structures

 {\it herein $0<|p|<1$ и \ $0<\gamma < \infty$, where $\gamma = q/\sqrt{4 - q^{2}}$ with \ $0<q < 2$.} The detailed proof of Theorem 4 is given in \S5 of the author's monograph [10].
 Essentially, it is the solution, one after another, of all the systems of equations (3.20) with the operators (3.21)--(3.27), which does not pose any technical difficulties.
 In the final form of the canonical expressions given above, in some places a suitable change of coordinates was performed and the cases of $p=0,\pm1$; $\gamma = 0$ were singled out.

-The phenomenological symmetry of all the eleven geometries defined by the metric functions (3.28)--(3.38) is established by the rank of the functional matrix for the nine functions $f(ij),f(ik),f(jk)$ that depend in special manner on nine variables - the coordinates of the points of the triple $<ijk>$, and that rank turns out to be equal to 6.
+The phenomenological symmetry of all the eleven geometries defined by the metric functions (3.28)--(3.38) is established by the rank of the functional matrix for the nine functions $f(ij),f(ik),f(jk)$ that depend in special manner on nine variables - the coordinates of the points of the triple $\langle ijk \rangle$, and that rank turns out to be equal to 6.
 The respective functional equations (3.16) that express that symmetry may be found in the explicit form, which is the essence of the following theorem, that was proved by R.M.
-Muradov in his note (in print). \textbf{Theorem 5.} \emph{If a three-component metric function $(3.14)$} \emph{gives on a three-dimensional manifold} $\mathfrak{M}$\emph {a phenomenologically symmetric geometry of rank 3, then with an accuracy up to a change of local coordinates in the manifold and a scaling transformation $\psi(f)\to f$, where $\psi=(\psi_1,\psi_2,\psi_3)$, it defines in}$R^3$ \emph{a local quazigroup operation with a right identity such that the right inverse coincides with the original one and the equation that expresses the phenomenological symmetry has a form similar to that of the metric function itself:}
+Muradov in his note (in print). \textbf{Theorem 5.} \emph{If a three-component metric function $(3.14)$} \emph{gives on a three-dimensional manifold} $\mathfrak{M}$\emph {a phenomenologically symmetric geometry of rank 3, then with an accuracy up to a change of local coordinates in the}